COMP3030J-SE-P2-G1/proj/doc/dev.md

 3. when you use a jinja link like `{{ url_for('static', filename='css/index.05e00fde.css') }}`, the link will not be touched, and it indicates that you are using a file from directory `/comp3030j/static/`.

 If you have problems, pls let me know.

+## Translation

+We use [flask-babel](https://python-babel.github.io/flask-babel/index.html) to support i18n translation.

+### Marked text to be translated

+For `python` file: `from comp3030j.util import _tr, _ntr, _ltr` (or use their original names, e.g. `from flask_babel import gettext, ngettext, lazy_gettext`).
+Jinja file also support these functions.

+> Self note: our remapped name `_tr` should also be in consistent with `just trans` command. (i.e. `-k _tr -k _ntr -k _ltr`)

+### Related `just` command
+Assuming you have started the development through the command `just` or `just run`, then you need to do the following to translate symbols:
+1. `just trans`: this will generate `comp3030j/messages.pot` template file, then update the true translation files inside `comp3030j/translations` directory (`.po` file) and compile the translations under that directory(to `.mo` file) so that flask-babel can read them.
+We mainly want to utilize `update` functionality at the moment.
+2. edit the translation files inside `comp3030j/translations`
+3. do `just trans` once again.
+This time we mainly want to utilize the its `compile` functionality.

+The browser will automatically updated since we have configured `browser-sync` to watch `.mo` file changes.

+### Additional Notes

+Install browser extension [Locale Switcher](https://github.com/locale-switcher/locale-switcher) to enable smooth language switch.